jasonosgood/jsonacious/README.md

 Notable features, differences.

  - Strict compliance with JSON spec.
- - Correct, useful error messages.
+ - Correct, useful parse error messages.
- - Supports instantiable Maps, Lists, and POJOs.
+ - Supports Maps, Lists, and POJOs.
- - Uses public fields, not accessors (no JavaBeans).
+ - No JavaBeans or accessors, only supports public fields.
  - No annotations.
  - Fast enough LA(1) style parser.
  - Small library (~40kb)
- - Requires JDK's JavaCompiler (tools.jar)
+ - Requires JDK's JavaCompiler (tools.jar) at runtime
  - Code generate POJO from JSON.

 **Reader**

 JSONReader deserializes JSON data to Java objects.
-Pass in the class you'd like to receive back, either Map, List, or POJO.
+Pass in the Class to isntantiate.
+Must be a concrete subclass of either Map or List, or your own POJO.

     import jsonacious.JSONReader;
     import java.util.Map;